In this section we talk about:

 Alternatively, you can contact Reading Borough Council’s Multi-Agency Safeguarding Hub.

 All post is delivered to the office where it is sorted.
 You can collect your mail from reception at the times specified.

 There are laundry facilities that you can access using your door key card between the hours of 9am and 9pm.
-To operate the machines, tokens can be purchased at reception.
-Please contact reception for further details.
+Laundry facilities are free to residents, however are not to be used by visitors.

 You must buy your own TV Licence if you have your own TV in your room.

 WiFi is provided throughout the building free of charge at Management discretion.